 1. The prospective CPO vehicle has led a relatively charmed life up to now, with the proper scheduled maintenance and servicing, as well as its lack of any major accidents or other evils.

 2. A handsome extended warranty will come with the vehicle, thus reassuring the prospective buyer that the dealership will gladly exorcise any and all unforeseen mechanical gremlins from the vehicle in the future.

 But here’s the rub when it comes down to the rubber meeting the road:

 - Industry standards are nonexistent.
 There is a broad spectrum of CPO program parameters as set by each auto manufacturer.
-Whereas the Porsche Certified Pre-Owned (CPO) Program requires its vehicles to be eight years old or less in model years, as well as under 100,000 miles, most other programs have much shorter age and mileage criteria, for example.
+Whereas the Porsche Certified Pre-Owned (CPO) Program requires its vehicles to be eight years old or less in model years, but now with no stated limited miles as in the past, most other programs have much shorter age and mileage criteria, for example.

 - CPO warranties vary greatly from automaker to automaker.
 As there are no standards in CPO program parameters, warranties have no uniform coverage criteria.
 But you can safely assume that you won’t receive the same comprehensive bumper-to-bumper coverage that you would on an original new-car factory warranty.